 POOLE'S MOTHER: Oh, all my students made me promise to send my best wishes, too.
 You know, they talk about you all the time in the classroom, Frank.
 You're a big celebrity in...

 The numbers 236 are unlit.
-In The Shining, when Danny has his first encounter with Room 237, which is unlocked, the door across the way, leading to room 236, is open.
-Most people don't notice it because it is as the darkness in the open doorway looks like the other closed doors.
-This is absolutely planned here that the numbers 2, 3 and 6 are dark for 237 also makes a very decided if invisible appearance in 2001, but I hate to give up now how that is so.
-I'd prefer to leave that for when it does appear.
+In The Shining, when Danny has his first encounter with Room 237, which is unlocked, the door across the way, leading to room 236, is open onto darkness.
+Most people don't notice this because the darkness in the open doorway makes it look like the other closed doors.

 259 We are shown Dave asleep in his bed.
 (1:04:48)

 There is but one tanning bed.
 It is empty.
 Supposedly the one upon which Poole is currently listening to his parents.
-It could be that Kubrick is just showing sundry events out of order, but it's curious that he inserts here Dave sleeping next to the empty tanning bed when, in a moment, we will have Poole asleep in his bed but we are also shown Dave entertaining himself with sketching at the same time.
-He will even glance down at Poole in his bed.
+It could be that Kubrick is just showing sundry events out of order, but it's curious that he inserts here Dave sleeping next to the empty tanning bed when, in a moment, we will have Poole asleep in his bed while we are shown Dave entertaining himself with sketching at the same time.

 POOLE'S MOTHER: ...2nd grade.
 Oh, we were on television last week.